MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

 ### Make the app public and publish the page
 Until the app is published, it is in [Development Mode](https://developers.facebook.com/docs/apps/managing-development-cycle).
 The bot will not be public and it will work only for admins, developers, and testers.

-After the review is successful, in the App Dashboard under App Review, set the app to **Public**.
-Ensure that the Facebook Page associated with this bot is published.
+After the review is successful, in the app's **Dashboard** under **App Review**, set the app to **Public**.
+Ensure that the Facebook Page associated with the bot is published.
 The status appears in the **Pages** settings.

-## Add bot to Facebook Workplace
+## Add your bot to Facebook Workplace
 [Facebook Workplace](https://workplace.facebook.com/help/work/) is the business-to-employee version of Facebook.

 To add your bot to Facebook Workplace, you'll need information from your Facebook Workplace Advanced account and Power Virtual Agents.

 You also need to be the administrator of a Facebook Workplace Advanced account to create a custom integration.

 Learn more at [What are the differences between Workplace Standard and Workplace Advanced?](https://www.facebook.com/help/work/289530281467090) and [Facebook Workplace Custom Integrations](https://developers.facebook.com/docs/workplace/custom-integrations-new/).

 **Create and connect a custom integration:**